leanpress/bike-nantucket-fundraiser/readme.txt

 This plugin provides organizations the ability to allow their fans and constituents to create their own custom online fundraisers using PayPal donations and other payment methods.

-All donations for this plugin go to provide life-changing surgery for children in the developing world.
-Learn more at <a href="http://cure.org/curekids">CURE International</a>.

 == Installation ==

 1. Upload the plugin to your plugins directory and activate.